What Is A Labradoodle Breed Puppy?

 - Outgoing nature: Labradoodles will be outgoing, coming mainly from their Labrador Retriever counterpart.

 - Family-loving: Both Poodles and Labs are family-dog and love their people.
 They’d do anything to protect you and love you!

 - Playful: Both have a playful temperament.
 Get ready for some heavy exercising sessions.

-- Great Energy: Despite the Labs’ genes being laid back, poodles are highly active and will need a significant amount of activities when trained right at an early age!
+- Great Energy: Both Poodles and Labradors are highly energetic dogs and will need a significant amount of activities and training.

 - Sociable: They love to socialize with other humans, strangers, animals, or babies!

 - Trainable: Labradoodles enjoy exercise and work activities.
 They will fetch, carry, run, retrieve, and do all such things when trained right.
 Training is essential so your Labradoodle doesn’t become bored and destructive.